 Our Fertility Doctors

-The three physicians at Northeastern Reproductive Medicine look forward to getting to know you.
+The physicians at Northeastern Reproductive Medicine look forward to getting to know you.
 We started NRM because we wanted to create a comfortable, confidential and friendly setting with convenient access to affordable fertility care.
 Our Vermont NRM team of doctors, nurses, and embryologists specializes in all forms of Assisted Reproductive Technology and reproductive surgery.

 Peter Casson M.D., FACOG, FRCS(C)

 Dr. Casson is a nationally recognized researcher, with over 60 peer-reviewed publications, multiple chapters, and long stints of NIH funding.
 His areas of expertise are Infertility, Assisted Reproductive Technologies, laparoscopy and hysteroscopy, and androgens in women.
 In conjunction with Dr. Murray, Dr. Casson founded Northeastern Reproductive Medicine to focus on providing excellent, personal, compassionate, and affordable care to patients in Vermont and upstate New York.
 Dr. Casson is Board-Certified in Reproductive Endocrinology and Infertility.
 He worked at Fletcher Allen Health Care for 15 years and was the REI Division Director for 5 years.
 As part of a national, multi-center Reproductive Medicine Network, Dr. Casson was instrumental in ground-breaking research including PCOS and primary infertility.
 To learn more about his recent work in the PPCOS II trial, click here.
+Dr Casson was recently elected to represent Vermont on the Executive Committee of the New England Fertility Society.

 Christine Murray M.D., FACOG, FRCS(C)

 Dr. Murray is a Board-Certified Reproductive Endocrinologist and Infertility (REI) Specialist has spent 15 years in Vermont as an Academic Physician involved with the training of medical students, residents and fellows.
 Dr. Murray has published in multiple peer-reviewed journals including Human Reproduction, Obstetrics and Gynecology and Fertility and Sterility.
 She underwent OB/GYN residency training at McGill University in Montreal, Quebec, followed by a fellowship in Reproductive Endocrinology and Infertility.
 From 1999-2014, Dr. Murray worked at Fletcher Allen Health Care and was an Associate Professor in the Division of Reproductive Endocrinology.
 In addition to a busy clinical practice, Dr. Murray became Residency Program Director in 2004 and held that position for 8 years.
 Along with Dr. Casson, Dr. Murray decided to open NRM to bring affordable, comfortable care to patients in a warm environment.
 She specializes in IVF, robotic surgery, PCOS, and provides care to French-speaking patients.
-Dr. Murray was elected by her peers to serve on the HealthFirst Board Of Directors, leading the effort to provide Vermonters community-based, accessible, effective, and personalized medical care.
+Dr. Murray was elected by her peers to serve on the HealthFirst Board Of Directors from 2014-2017, leading the effort to provide Vermonters community-based, accessible, effective, and personalized medical care.

 Jennifer Keller Brown M.D., M.B.A, FACOG